rafabene/rafabene.github.io/_posts/2015-12-15-docker-learning-path-wildfly.md

 [Kubernetes](http://kubernetes.io/) have a lot of contributions from [big companies](http://kubernetes.io/community/) to have a solution *"for automating deployment, scaling, and operations of application containers across clusters of host"*.

 I still need to prepare a blog post with more details about Kubernetes concepts (*nodes, replication controllers, services, labels, pods, etc*).
-Before Swarm and Openshift v3, Kubernetes was a natural choice for people who are familiar with Docker containers and wanted to run it in a cluster.
+Before Swarm and OpenShift v3, Kubernetes was a natural choice for people who are familiar with Docker containers and wanted to run it in a cluster.

 The Kubernetes installation is a little bit more tricky with different approachs as you can see here: [http://kubernetes.io/gettingstarted/](http://kubernetes.io/gettingstarted/).
 The most easy way to have Kubernetes running is run: